 In the likelihood you’ve found the right person or persons.
 Or if you choose a dear friend to officiate your wedding you keep in with your personal wedding wishes.
 Most importantly it reflects the values, cultural heritage and beliefs you both hold.
 What’s more, you create a wonderful offbeat event.

 Let me share something with you.
 As a master of ceremonies and wedding officiant I have lots of rehearsals.
 And record my voice in order for my public announcements or personal speech to sound smooth and not choppy.
 And I do my best to compose yourself.

 Tip 10.
 Body language

-Another thing, they should embrace their own body language.
+And there’s more…they should embrace their own body language.
 And improvise and feel confident during the festivity.
 Your MC’s overall approach will echo the wedding or party event, because they represent you.
 Here are even more powerful body language tips for being the best master of ceremonies your friend can be.

 Tip 11.
 Your officiant can use script, cue or note cards

 To conclude, mock weddings give you the opportunity to officiate your own wedding when you want, where you want and how you want.
 And the key tip for a professional presentation is to create a script, cue or note cards for your officiant.
 This will be of great use during your ceremony and ensures no hitches along the way.
 Find out how to make and use them effectively at www.write-out-loud.com.